The History of Ladore

 Anthracite coal played an important role in the development of this great country.
 About 1809, Jess Fell of the Carbondale area began to use coal in his blacksmith shop and in his fireplace grate to heat his home.
 The Wurts Brothers of Philadelphia moved to this region in 1816 and began to mine coal.
 New York City was getting much of its coal from England at that time.
 New York City was to become the big market for anthracite coal.
 The brothers bought land containing coal for as low as fifty cents an acre.
 They began to think about a canal to transport the coal and in 1823 they contacted surveyors for a canal to run from the Delaware River to what is now Honesdale.
-Construction of the Delaware and Hudson Canal began in 1825.
-It became operational in 1828.
+Construction of the Delaware and Hudson Canal began in 1825 and became operational in 1828.
 There were 109 locks; each was fourteen feet four inches wide and ninety feet long.

 A section of the old Bethany Turnpike from Ai-Yuk-Pa to the North Amphitheater is part of the present road systems for Ladore.
 An old stone wall can be seen along the west side of the turnpike which runs northeastward toward Keen’s Pond.

 The Gravity Railroad that connected the coalfields of the Carbondale area with the D&H Canal was to become one of the greatest engineering accomplishments of that time.
 In 1826, the D&H Canal Company decided to build the “Gravity Railroad”.
 It began in Carbondale at an elevation of 1,200 feet and rose to 1,907 feet at Rix Gap (which you can see from Ladore).